shashikumarKalasad/sylviaPlath/README.md

 # sylviaPlath
-having bitten on liffe like a
+having bitten on life like a
 sharp apple
 Or,playing it like fish,been
 happy,